 § 1-26 Docketing the Case.

-(a) A case shall be docketed by filing with OATH a completed intake sheet, and either a petition or a written application for relief.
+(a) A case must be docketed by filing with OATH a completed intake sheet, and either a petition or a written application for relief.
 Parties are encouraged to docket cases by electronic means.
-When a case is docketed, OATH shall place it on the trial calendar, the conference calendar, or on open status.
-Absent prejudice, cases involving the same respondent or respondents shall be scheduled for joint trials or conferences, as shall cases alleging different respondents' involvement in the same incident or incidents.
+When a case is docketed, OATH will place it on the trial calendar, the conference calendar, or on open status.
+Absent prejudice, cases involving the same respondent or respondents will be scheduled for joint trials or conferences, as will cases alleging different respondents' involvement in the same incident or incidents.

 (c) OATH may determine that the case is not ready for trial or conference and may adjourn the trial or conference, or may remove the case from the trial or conference calendar and place it on open status.
 In addition, OATH may determine that the case should proceed on an expedited basis, and may direct expedited procedures, including expedited pre-trial and post-trial procedures, shortened notice periods, and/or expedited calendaring.

 (d) The party docketing a case may do so ex parte.
 If the case is placed on the conference calendar or the trial calendar rather than on open status, the party may at the time of docketing also select a trial date and/or conference date ex parte.
 However, OATH encourages selection of trial and conference dates by all parties jointly.
 In the event that a party selects a trial date or a conference date ex parte, that party must serve the notice of conference or trial required by § 1-28, within one business day of selecting that date.
 Whenever practicable, such notice must be served by personal delivery or electronic means.

 (e) Cases docketed with the Trials Division are subject to review by the Chief Administrative Law Judge who shall determine whether the case should proceed at the Trials Division or removed to the Hearings Division.